vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 All of these are just plain Vim script files, like your vimrc.
 Their location within this directory determines when they are loaded.
 Only a few of them are loaded on Vim startup.
-That’s well over a thousand files ready to be loaded *only when relevant*.
+That’s well over a thousand files, ready to be loaded *only when relevant*.
 We should take a hint from Bram on that!

 If we look at the value of the [`'runtimepath'`][ro] option in Vim, we can see